Passio Nutrition-AI

 • The license key can be requsted at support@passiolife.com

-• The files are shipped inside the PassioSDKSandbox project on the releases page of the Android-Passio-SDK-Distribution repository.
+• The files are shipped inside the PassioSDKSandbox project on the page of the Android-Passio-SDK-Distribution repository.
 Unzip the PassioSDKSandbox project and locate the files in the assets folder: /PassioSDKSandbox/app/src/main/assets.
 Files that the SDK needs have an extension .passiosecure and are encrypted

 There are several ways to initialize the SDK depending on the location of the needed files: